 H2S + 2Ag --> Ag2S + H2

-Removing Silver Tarnish: Better Living Through Chemistry
+Removing Silver Tarnish: The Chemistry

 There are technically two ways to remove silver sulfide from silver objects.
-The first is through physical force - while this may be effective, it often damages the silver item and leaves ugly scratches on the surface.
+The first is through physical force.
+While this may be effective, it often damages the silver item and leaves ugly scratches on the surface.

 A better method is to use chemistry to remove the silver sulfide from the object in question.
 Since the silver is oxidized, you need a reducing agent to return the blackened silver sulfide to shiny, metallic silver.
-Aluminum is a wonderful reducing agent, and comes in the convenient (and affordable) form of aluminum foil.
+Aluminum is a wonderful reducing agent and comes in the convenient (and affordable) form of aluminum foil.
 For those interested in the chemical reaction, the process is:

 3Ag2S + 2Al --> 6Ag + Al2S3